Les Cocottes by Chavin Merlot: Review

 Win.e Tempranillo: A far more balanced alcohol free red that does stewed cheery and rhubarb flavours much better.
 Spanish.
 Win.e also does a 12 month aged version.

-Newblood Shiraz: Contender to be the best dry red non-alcoholic wine.
+Newblood Shiraz: Very good dry red non-alcoholic wine.
 Australian.

 Songbird Cabernet Sauvignon: The other contender to be best dry red.
 Also Australian.